ngaridennis33/java/springDataJpaAlibou/notes.md

   * equals: Additionally, an equals method is generated for us.This method returns true if the supplied object is of the same type and the values of all of its fields match:
   * hashCode: Similar to our equals method, a corresponding hashCode method is also generated for us.Our hashCode method returns the same value for two Person objects if all of the field values for both objects match.
   * toString: Lastly, we also receive a toString method that results in a string containing the name of the record, followed by the name of each field and its corresponding value in square brackets.
+  #### Note:
+  - Java records are designed to be immutable data carriers with a concise syntax, and they do not inherently support builder methods.
+Therefore, records are ideal for use when dealing with static data that is not expected to change.

 ## The final keyword
 The final keyword is a non-access modifier used for classes, attributes and methods, which makes them non-changeable (impossible to inherit or override).